mathLab/PyGeM/README.md

 >  docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  -v $(pwd):/home/PyGeM/shared  pygemdocker/pygem:latest
 ```

+For Windows system, you need to install Cygwin/X version and running the command in Cygwin terminal.
+While for mac system, you need to install xquartz.

 ## Documentation
 **PyGeM** uses [Sphinx](http://www.sphinx-doc.org/en/stable/) for code documentation.
 To build the html versions of the docs simply: